-A servicer is required to report to Freddie Mac any Home Mortgage which is delinquent 30 days or more and to make a recommendation for appropriate action.
+A servicer is required to report to Freddie Mac any Home Mortgage which is delinquent 60 days or more (30 days for Multifamily Mortgages) and to make a recommendation for appropriate action.
 Freddie Mac requires such a recommendation to reflect the servicer's familiarity with and knowledge of the borrower, the location and type of property securing the Mortgage, and the extent of any delinquency.
-Information with respect to Freddie Mac's delinquency, default and foreclosure experience for all Conventional Home and Multifamily Mortgages and FHA/VA Mortgages sold pursuant to Freddie Mac's programs or retained in its portfolio is included in its Information Statement.
+Information with respect to Freddie Mac's delinquency, default and foreclosure experience for all conventional 1-4 family and multifamily mortgages and FHA/VA mortgages sold pursuant to Freddie Mac's programs or retained in its portfolio is included in its Information Statement.
 See "Business-Delinquencies, Defaults and Foreclosures" therein.

 Freddie Mac authorizes a servicer to resolve a delinquency on a Home Mortgage through a variety of measures, including repayment plans that provide for liquidation of delinquent amounts within a period up to 12 months.
 Freddie Mac also accepts plans that grant periods of forbearance up to 18 months during which regular mortgage payments may be reduced or suspended.
 Such plans may be implemented before a demand for accelerated payment of principal is made.
-Repayment plans or periods of forbearance will not affect Freddie Mac's guarantees of timely payment of interest or timely payment of Scheduled Principal.
-Such plans or forbearance also will not affect Freddie Mac's guarantee of ultimate collection of principal, but may defer payment of principal by the borrower and may delay or eliminate demand for acceleration of principal by Freddie Mac.
+Repayment plans or periods of forbearance will not affect Freddie Mac's guarantees of timely payment of interest or timely payment of Scheduled Principal, or Freddie Mac's guarantee of ultimate collection of principal, but may defer payment of principal by the borrower and may delay or eliminate demand for acceleration of principal by Freddie Mac.